 - Have a good attitude – Be happy and grateful for the opportunity to reach them.

 Outreach is as varied as the people involved, and these essentials are only a rough guide meant to get you started.
-For an advanced version, check out Brian Dean’s Link Building Guide.
-His guide goes way beyond outreach and touches on the many tactics of link building, even gray and black-hat techniques.
+For an advanced version, check out this fantastic link building guide from Respona.
+Their guide goes way beyond outreach and touches on the many tactics of link building, even gray and black-hat techniques.
 It’s awesome.

 If there is one underlying principle that can be applied to outreach for link building, it is to let your personality shine through.
 Be polite, and respectful, but leverage your own personality to make a great impression.
 An engaging email, blog comment, or forum post, is the first step to building a lasting relationship that will pay real dividends for both parties.
 And that’s the type of relationship all webmasters are trying to forge.

-Do you have more suggestions or other ideas with outreach?
+Do you have more suggestions or other ideas for outreach?
 Please leave a comment below to start a discussion, and thanks for reading!